A test for directional-linear independence, with applications to wildfire orientation and size: Acknowledgments

 The authors acknowledge the support of Project MTM2008--03010, from the Spanish Ministry of Science and Innovation, Project 10MDS207015PR from Direcci\'on Xeral de I+D, Xunta de Galicia and IAP network StUDyS, from Belgian Science Policy.
-Work of E. Garc\'ia--Portugu\'es has been supported by FPU grant AP2010--0957 from the Spanish Ministry of Education and work of A. M. G. Barros, by Ph.D.
+Work of E. Garc\'ia-Portugu\'es has been supported by FPU grant AP2010--0957 from the Spanish Ministry of Education and work of A. M. G. Barros, by Ph.D.
 Grant SFRH/BD/40398/2007 from the Fun\-da\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia.
-J. M. C. Pereira participated in this research under the framework of research projects ``Forest fire under climate, social and economic changes in Europe, the Mediterranean and other fire--affected areas of the world (FUME)", EC FP7 Grant Agreement No. 243888 and ``Fire--Land--Atmosphere Inter--Relationships: understanding processes to predict wildfire regimes in Portugal" (FLAIR), PTDC/AAC/AMB/104702/2008.
-Authors gratefully acknowledge the suggestions by two anonymous referees.
+J. M. C. Pereira participated in this research under the framework of research projects ``Forest fire under climate, social and economic changes in Europe, the Mediterranean and other fire-affected areas of the world (FUME)'', EC FP7 Grant Agreement No. 243888 and ``Fire-Land-Atmosphere Inter-Relationships: understanding processes to predict wildfire regimes in Portugal'' (FLAIR), PTDC/AAC/AMB/104702/2008.
+Authors gratefully acknowledge an anonymous referee for the suggestion of employing permutations for the test calibration and the careful revision of the paper.
+Authors also acknowledge the\nopagebreak[4] suggestions raised by another referee.